Do you have a waiting list?

 Can I carry a mobile phone on the course?

 You can carry mobile phone, but it must not be used in any distractive manner during the race.
-You cannot play music on it.
+You must not play music on it or use it to take photos or recordings during the event.
+Headphones, of any kind, are not allowed under BTF rules.

 What are the common mistakes made by competitors?

-Not reading the race information!
-Even if you have done this race before, there may be changes to how it is being run this year.
-Please read your race information fully when you get it so you know how everything will work.
-This includes knowing when to rack your bike and what you must bring with you to do this.
+Failing to read the Race Information is the biggest issue we come across.
+Many athletes could reduce their stress and errors by taking the time to read the Race Information fully.
+Even if you have done the race before, there may be changes to how it is being run this year.
+Please read your Race Information carefully when you get it so you know how everything will work.
+We also offer athletes the chance to join in a Q&A with the Race Director.

 When should I eat on the morning of the race?

-Everyone should develop their own strategy during training, but most competitors have their breakfast around two to three hours before the start, and then drink to ensure they are hydrated.
+Everyone should have developed (and practiced!) their own strategy during training, but most competitors have their breakfast around two to three hours before the start and then drink to ensure they are hydrated.
 You may find it helpful to eat something small or take a gel or two 15-30mins before your race start.

 What nutrition do you have on the course?